zhulik/zhulik.github.io/_includes/cv/additional_info.md

 ## Additional info
 I prefer to write unit and integration tests for almost everything, sometimes before writing the code.
 It's very helpful for refactoring and makes me more confident in my work.
-Also I prefer to use functional programming patterns even in OO languages: if something can be done with pure functions - I will do it in this way, but whithout fanaticism and breaking the rest architecture.
+Also I prefer to use functional programming patterns even in OO languages: if something can be done with pure functions - I will do it in this way, but without fanaticism and breaking the rest architecture.
 Ruby is a very magical language and allows deveper to make one task in different ways, so I usually write my code in a very obvious manner, but when the task requires to write boilerplate code, I use metaprogramming.
 If something can be done without metaprogramming and other magic it should be done without metaprogramming and magic.
 I prefer